-The performance fee is accrued on a monthly basis as at each valuation day and will be payable to JAMB in arrears within fourteen days after the end of each Calculation Period.
-However, in the case of Shares redeemed during a Calculation Period, the accrued performance fee in respect of those Shares is payable within fourteen days after the date of redemption.
-If the IMA is terminated during a Calculation Period, the performance fee in respect of the then current Calculation Period will be calculated and paid as though the date of termination was the end of the relevant period.
+The performance fee is accrued on a monthly basis as at each valuation day and will be payable to JAMB in arrears in 14 days after the end of each Calculation Period.
+However, in the case of Shares redeemed during a Calculation Period, the accrued performance fee in respect of those Shares is payable In 14 days after the date of redemption.
+If the IMA is terminated during a Calculation Period, the performance fee in respect of the then current Calculation Period will be calculated and paid as though the date of termination was the end of the relevant year.